 Day 8 – arrive and sightsee

 Depending on your arrival time, there are plenty of activities for your first day in Busan.
-One option is visiting the Temple by the Sea (Haedong Yonggung).
+One option is visiting the Temple by the Sea (Haedong Yonggung Temple).
 Alternatively, kick back and relax on famous Haeundae Beach.

 Chill out even further at Spa Land inside Shinsegae Centum City (shopping centre) in the evening.
 This is a traditional Korean jjimjilbang with a nude hot pool area.
 Visit after 8pm for a discounted ticket.